Azeem-0/kal-el-token-dashboard/README.md

 - **Pause/Unpause**: Toggle the paused state of the token contract.
 - **Transfer Ownership**: Assign ownership of the contract to a new address.

-notepoint : for demonstration and checking purpose - these owner only functions should be publicly accessible.